biomedicalGenomicsCNAG/ShinyImageVoteR/shiny/README.md

 RAM has to be > 256MB

-# TODO

-- [x] Store the uro003_paths.txt file in a sqlite database\*

-\*We want to track how often each screenshot has been voted so we can skip the screenshot for an individual user if at least three users have voted for it already.

 # FAQ

 ## Why there is no logic to filter out screenshots that have been voted sufficiently enough already?